svjack/HunyuanVideoGP/README.md

 ```

+Note that *Flash attention* and *Sage attention* are quite complex to install on Windows but offers a better memory management (and consequently longer videos) than the default *sdap attention*.
+Likewise *Pytorch Compilation* will work on Windows only if you manage to install Triton.
+It is quite a complex process I will try to provide a script in the future.

 ### Profiles
 You can choose between 5 profiles depending on your hardware:
 - HighRAM_HighVRAM  (1): at least 48 GB of RAM and 24 GB of VRAM : the fastest well suited for a RTX 3090 / RTX 4090 but consumes much more VRAM, adapted for fast shorter video